getpelican/pelican/docs/plugins.rst

 No more talking, here is the example::

     from pelican import signals
-    from pelican.readers import EXTENSIONS, Reader
+    from pelican.readers import BaseReader

-    # Create a new reader class, inheriting from the pelican.reader.Reader
+    # Create a new reader class, inheriting from the pelican.reader.BaseReader
-    class NewReader(Reader):
+    class NewReader(BaseReader):
         enabled = True  # Yeah, you probably want that :-)

-        # The list of extensions you want this reader to match with.
+        # The list of file extensions you want this reader to match with.
         # In the case multiple readers use the same extensions, the latest will
         # win (so the one you're defining here, most probably).
         file_extensions = ['yeah']